Our Blog

 People’s physical recovery from pregnancy and birth can vary, depending on the type of birth and any additional trauma the body sustained.
 Caesarean births are considered a major abdominal surgery so require special care afterwards, but a natural vaginal birth can also result significant damage to the vagina and surrounding areas.
 Sexual activities which may have been pleasurable before may be uncomfortable and difficult post pregnancy and birth, and this may be temporary as the body repairs itself or it may be longer lasting.

-When Can You Have Sex Again
+When Can You Have Sex Again?

-The main question that people have regarding sex and birth is when they can have sex again.
 Although some health professional will recommend a standard 6 weeks before having penetrative sex, it all just really depends on how you and your partner feel.
 You don’t need to avoid sex, (unless this has been explicitly said by your health professional based on your birth experience) but also you should not feel pressured to have sex.

 Having a baby is bound to change the kind of sex you have and have often you have it.
 Not only does the care of a baby impact on time and energy levels, but lots of people report feeling “touched out” from the intense physical contact that newborns require.
 Maintaining communication with your partner about these feelings is really important, as well as making sure you are sharing the burden of household tasks, and spending quality time together.
 This is a really good time explore and develop other types of intimacy aside from penetrative sex.
 Cuddling, holding hands, kissing and massage are ways to build confidence in physical affection and explore what feels good.